 - Brokerage Firm Misconduct

-Shepherd Smith Edwards & Kantas, LLP (SSEK Law Firm) have an expert team of securities and investment fraud attorneys that are devoted to representing investors who have been wronged and victimized by stockbrokers and financial institutions.
+Shepherd Smith Edwards & Kantas, LLP (SSEK Law Firm) has an expert team of securities and stockbroker fraud lawyers devoted to representing investors who have been wronged and victimized by brokers and financial institutions.

-We represent investors victimized by broker misconduct, negligence on behalf of financial institutions, churning, misrepresentation and many other investor claims that you may have fallen victim to.
-Speak with our securities fraud lawyers today.
+We represent investors victimized by broker misconduct and negligence on behalf of financial institutions.
+Many investors have fallen victim to churning, misrepresentation, and other investor claims.
+Speak with our securities lawyers today at (800) 259-9010.

-A brokerage firm or broker can be held liable if that firm or broker misrepresents material facts or omits to disclose material facts to the investor regarding an investment, and that client subsequently loses money on that investment.
+A brokerage firm or broker can be held liable if that firm or broker misrepresents material facts or omits to disclose material facts to the investor regarding an investment, causing the client to lose money on that investment.

 Often the misrepresentations or omissions disguise the risk associated with a particular investment.
-A broker has a duty to fairly disclose all of the risks associated with an investment.
+A broker has a duty to disclose all of the risks associated with an investment fairly.

 When it comes to a financial advisor, that person should be a trusted, transparent and reliable source of recommendations and advice.
-It is the duty of the advisor to provide their clients with recommendations that are suitable and treat their clients with fairness.
+It is the advisor's duty to provide their clients with suitable recommendations and treat their clients with fairness.

-However, there are brokerage firms out there that will abuse their position with the goal of bolstering their own profits, all at the expense of investors.
-It is critical to be able to identify this type of behavior and assess if you are at risk or have been a victim of broker fraud.Why Should SSEK Law Firm Represent Me in a Stockbroker Fraud Case?
+However, there are brokerage firms out there that will abuse their position to bolster their own profits, all at the expense of investors.
+It is critical to be able to identify this type of behavior and assess if you are at risk or have been a victim of stockbroker fraud.Why Should SSEK Law Firm Represent Me in a Stockbroker Fraud Case?

-When you find yourself in a situation in which a broker or brokerage firm has wronged you, you need to know all of your legal options and partner with a firm that you can trust.
-SSEK Law Firm has been representing clients in stockbroker investment fraud cases for nearly 30 years.
-Our skilled team of attorneys has 100 years of combined experience.Our Stockbroker and Investment Fraud Practice Areas Margin Account Abuse
+When you find yourself in a situation where a broker or brokerage firm has wronged you, you need to know all of your legal options and partner with a firm you can trust.
+SSEK Law Firm has represented clients in stockbroker fraud cases for nearly 30 years.
+Our skilled team of securities attorneys has 100 years of combined experience.Our Stockbroker and Investment Fraud Practice Areas Margin Account Abuse

 For many investors, trading in this way is far too risky and unsuitable.
-Any broker-dealer or financial advisor that encourages an inexperienced investor to use a margin account where it is not suitable or appropriate is committing stockbroker fraud.Churning
+Any broker-dealer or financial advisor encouraging an inexperienced investor to use a margin account that is not suitable or appropriate is committing stockbroker fraud.Churning

 Churning occurs when a broker engages in excessive trading in an account.
 A broker churns an account in an attempt to generate commissions.
-Many times he will sell the winners to show a small profit and keep the losers.Broker Negligence
+He will often sell the winners to show a small profit and keep the losers.Broker Negligence

-Brokerage firms and their advisors have an obligation to carry out a duty of care when giving investment advice and managing the account of a customer.
-Investors may bring a negligence claim against a broker in the case where investment losses occurred under the supervision of a financial advisor.
+Brokerage firms and their advisors have an obligation to carry out a duty of care when giving investment advice and managing a customer's account.
+Investors may bring a negligence claim against a broker when investment losses occur under the supervision of a financial advisor.